Install SQL Server 2016 R Services

 - Set the variable value to

 This step requires a server restart.
-If you are about to enable script execution, you can hold off on the restart until all of the configuration work is done.
+You can hold off on the restart until all of the configuration work is done.

 Enable script execution

-Connect to the instance where you installed Machine Learning Services, click New Query to open a query window, and run the following command:
+Connect to the instance where you installed R Services, click New Query to open a query window, and run the following command:

 The value for the property,